rgreminger/tilburg-science-hub/docs/workflow/pipeline.md

 ## Project Components

-Now that we've covered what a pipeline is, let's draw our attention to project components, which are the most nuclear building blocks of a project.
+Now that we've covered what a pipeline is, let's draw our attention to **project components**, which are the most nuclear building blocks of a project.
+It's useful to think of these components as *separate entities of your project* because their nature allows you to apply different data management policies.

+* For example, we probably all agree it's desirable to *roll back to previous versions of a project* (e.g., an earlier version of a prepped dataset).
+But - if you work on large datasets - it may probably be too burdensome to store each version of your **generated files** (e.g., in one of the projects we've been working on, the generated (cleaned) data sets were a 500 GB, and we've created probably close to 50 versions = 25 TB).
+* If you think about this a bit more, you may discover that storing these different data sets is completely inefficient - as the combination of raw data and *versioned source code* will be able to "re-cast" any data set version you have ever worked on.

-Suppose you needed to bring structure to [Hannes's chaotic first project](structure_phd_2013.html), then probably you may end up with the following "components":
+Suppose you needed to bring structure to [Hannes's chaotic first project](structure_phd_2013.html), then probably you may end up with the following project "components":

 1. **raw data**

+    These are the data sets used in the projects.
+Typically, you will never *delete* that data, but only *add* new data sets throughout the duration of the project.

-2. **source code** to execute your pipeline (defined earlier; e.g., preparing data, analyzing it, and producing some tables or figures), and
+2. **source code**

+    This is all the source code written to *execute your pipeline* (defined earlier; e.g., preparing data, analyzing it, and producing some tables or figures).
+It's important to version your code, so that you can always roll back to different incarnations of your project.

-3. **generated temp (temporary and output) files** that are the result of executing your source code (e.g., think of tables or figures).
+3. **generated files (temporary and output)**

+    These files are *the result of executing your source code*.
+Think about cleaned data sets, results of your analysis, or tables and figures.
+In most instances, it may be enough to store those only temporarily on your local computer.

+4. **file exchange**

+    File exchanges are used to easily "ping-pong" (upload or download) generated temporary or output files between different stages of the pipeline.

+    !!! example "Examples of file exchanges"
+        - A file exchange to **collaborate with others**:
+            - A co-author builds a prototype model on his laptop (see stage 2 of the pipeline).
+            He/she can work on a dataset that you have prepped using a high-performance workstation (this part of the pipeline), without having to actually build the dataset him/herself from scratch.

+        - A file exchange **without any collaboration**:
+            - You have built a data set on a high-performance workstation, and would like to work with a sample dataset on your laptop, without having to actually build the dataset from scratch.

+        - Situations in which a file exchange **is not necessary**:
+            - You are working exclusively on one computer, without any coauthors.

+        - Curious on how to set up a file exchange?
+We'll explain that later.

+  5. **notes**

-4. **notes**: e.g., meeting notes, PDFs of the literature that you've read, etc.
+      You can keep your meeting notes, PDFs of the literature that you've read, etc. in a separate folder (with, potentially, subfolders).

-It's useful to think of these components as separate entities of your project because their nature *allows* you to apply different data management policies.
-For example, we probably all agree it's desirable to "roll back" to previous versions of a project (e.g., an earlier version of a prepped dataset).
-But - if you work on large datasets, it may probably be too burdensome to store each version of it (e.g., in one of the projects we've been working on, the prepped data sets were a 500 GB, and we've created probably close to 50 versions = 25 TB).
-If you think about this a bit more, you may discover that storing these different data sets is completely inefficient - as the combination of raw data and *versioned source code* will be able to "re-cast" any data set version you have ever worked on.

-So, here's our advice on how to store each component of your project.
-Of course, check with your own institution and their rules on data storage and management.

-!!! tip "Data management policies for project components"
-    1. Raw data
-        * Store where: On a secure server that project members have access to (e.g., could also be a network folder; later, we show to you how to use a variety of systems like Amazon S3, Dropbox, or Google Drive to "host" your raw data).
-No time to think about this much?
-Well, then just have your data available locally on your PC, and set yourself a reminder to move it to a more secure environment soon.
-        * Backup policy: Regular backups (e.g., weekly)
-        * Versioning (i.e., being able to roll back to prior versions): not necessary, although you need to store different versions of the same data (e.g., a data set delivered in 2012, an updated dataset delivered in 2015) in different folders.
-    2. Source code
-        * Store where: on Git/GitHub - which will allow you to collaborate efficiently on code
-        * Backup policy: Inherent (every change can be rolled back - good if you want to roll back to previous versions of a model, for example)
-        * Versioning: complete versioning
-    3. Generated temp (temporary and output) files
-        * Store where: only on your local computer.
-        * Backup policy: None.
-These files are entirely produced on the basis of raw data and source code, and hence, can always be "reproduced" from 1. and 2. if they get wiped.
-    4. Notes
-        * Store where: anywhere where it's convenient for you!
-Think about tools like Dropbox or Google Drive, which also offer great features that you may enjoy when you work in a team.
-        * Backup policy: Automatic backups (standard for these services)
-        * Versioning: not necessary (but typically offered for free for 1 month)

 ## Putting it all together...